Welcome to the Division of Medical Sciences

 - 2011 NSERC RTI Grant ($127.6K) for quantitative stem cell analysis facility

-Congratulations to Dr. Patrick Nahirney this year's recipient of the Teaching Award in Medical Sciences 2012.
+Congratulations to Kurt McBurney, senior instructor and this year's recipient of the Teaching Award in Medical Sciences 2014.

 The purpose of this award is to recognize and reward excellence in teaching and education in the Division of Medical Sciences at UVic.
 Nominees are full-time faculty who have completed at least three consecutive years of teaching at the Island Medical Program or the Division of Medical Sciences.
 The award is adjudicated by the Teaching Award in Medical Sciences Committee, chaired by Dr. Darlene Hammell.

-Dr. Nahirney will be recognized for this award, along with other award recipients from faculties across UVic, at the UVic Learning and Teaching Centre's annual recognition event in February 2013.
+Kurt will be recognized for this award, along with other award recipients from faculties across UVic, at the UVic Learning and Teaching Centre's annual recognition event in February 2015.

-Please join us in congratulating Dr. Nahirney on this achievement.
+Please join us in congratulating Kurt on this achievement.